Exclusive: Huawei reviewing FedEx relationship, says packages 'diverted'

 "This is an isolated issue limited to a very small number of packages," said FedEx, referring to the four parcels affected.
 "We are aware of all shipments at issue and are working directly with our customers to return the packages to their possession."

-FedEx China on Tuesday apologised on its Chinese social media account for the "mishandling" of Huawei packages and confirmed there was no "external pressure" to divert packages.
+FedEx China on Tuesday apologized on its Chinese social media account for the "mishandling" of Huawei packages and confirmed there was no "external pressure" to divert packages.

 The U.S. Department of Commerce did not reply to a request for comment on whether the incident might be related to its move on May 16 to add Huawei to the so-called "Entity List," preventing it buying certain items from U.S. companies without U.S. government approval.